 -

-Interactive Quizzes: Utilize online interactive quizzes and games to test your knowledge and reinforce your learning.
+Interactive Quizzes: use online interactive quizzes and games to test your knowledge and reinforce your learning.
 Websites like Sporcle and JetPunk offer a variety of quizzes specifically designed for learning the map of USA capitals and states.
 These interactive tools make the learning process more engaging and fun.

 -